kodejuice/arithmetic-compressor/README.md

 ## Contribution

-We welcome contributions to this library.
+Contributions are very much welcome to the library.
 If you have an idea for a new feature or have found a bug, please submit an issue or a pull request.

 ## License